dineshkummarc/savsoftquiz_v5/README.md

 <b>Where Savsoft Quiz Micro is useful?</b>

-If you are recruitement agency or private or Government organization/Department and wants to organize/conduct a exam on perticular date/time.
+If you are recruitement agency or private or Government organization/Department and wants to organize/conduct an exam on perticular date/time.
 You can host exam with the help of Savsoft Quiz Micro.

 Basically it is devided into two web application.